Renewable-Based Charging in Green Ride-Sharing: Data and Code Availability

 \section{Data and Code Availability}

 Data for the ride requests was obtained from the Taxi and Limousine Commission (TLC), publicly available on the website: \href{https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page}{https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page}.
-Software that was custom-developed as part of our methods is available in the repository: \href{https://github.com/Elispe/Green_ride-sharing}{https://github.com/Elispe/Green\_ride-sharing}.
+All analyses were performed using Python software that was custom developed as part of our methods.
+It is available in the repository: \href{https://github.com/Elispe/renewableEV}{https://github.com/Elispe/renewableEV}.
+Here we deploy the open source CVXPY \cite{diamond2016cvxpy} package for convex optimization problems and PuLP \cite{pulp} for the linear assignment problem, with the COIN\_CMD solver.